 The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.

-47 The Company owns Hotel Hyatt Regency in Mumbai ("Hotel").
+45 The Company owns Hotel Hyatt Regency in Mumbai ("Hotel").
 The lockdown and restrictions imposed on various activities due to COVID -19 pandemic in India had significantly and adversely affected the operations of the Hotel.
-The Company could not run its Hotel operations as funding restrictions had been imposed by one of the lender banks.
+The Company could not run its Hotel operations as funding restrictions hadbeen imposed by one of the lender banks.
 Despite Central Government's/Reserve Bank of India's scheme to provide financial support to the beleaguered hospitality industry through the Emergency Credit Line Guarantee Scheme (ECLGS), the lender bank of the Hotel refused to release the funds that the Company was entitled to under ECLGS and needed as a lifeline for normalizing its operations.
 Such actions of the lender bank led to suspending of the operations of the Hotel in June 2021, which in turn resulted in the Company's financial distress.
-On August 19, 2021, lender bank filed Section 7 application before the Adjudicating Authority (National Company Law Tribunal), New Delhi Bench IV claiming a default of an amount of ^ 26,407.35 lakhs.
-The Adjudicating Authority (NCLT), New Delhi passed an order dated September 16, 2022 admitting the section 7 petition and initiated Corporate Insolvency Resolution Process ("CIRP") against the Company.
+On August 19, 2021, lender bank filed Section 7 application before the Adjudicating Authority (National Company Law Tribunal), New Delhi Bench IV claiming a default of an amount of ?
+26,407.35 lakhs.
+The Adjudicating Authority (NCLT), New Delhi passed an order dated September 16, 2022 admitting the section 7 petition and initiated Corporate Insolvency Resolution Process ("GRP") against the Company.
 On January 09, 2024, the National Company Law Appellate Tribunal (NCLAT) has approved the settlement proposal under Section 12A of IBC 2016 submitted by the promoters and suspended Directors of the Company.
 With the approval of the settlement proposal, the order dated September 16, 2022 admitting section 7 application under Insolvency and Bankruptcy Code 2016 has been set aside and the CIRP of the Company has been closed.
 The Company is in the process of complying with all regulatory requirements and reporting obligations.
-Considering the above, these standalone financial statements have been prepared on a going concern basis assuming that the Company will continue as going concern and realize its assets and discharge its liabilities in the normal course of business from the date of approval of these financial statements by the Board of Directors
+Considering the above, these standalone financial statements have been prepared on a going concern basis assuming that the Company will continue as going concern and realize its assets and discharge its liabilities in the normal course of business from the date of approval of these standalone financial statements by the Board of Directors.

-51 Figures of the previous year have been regrouped and reclassified wherever necessary to make them comparable with the current year figures.
+50 Figures of the previous year have been regrouped and reclassified wherever necessary to make them comparable with the current year figures.

-For J. C. Bhalla & Co.
-For and on behalf of Board of Directors of Asian Hotels (West) Limited
+As per our report of even date For and on behalf of Board of Directors of Asian Hotels (West) Limited

 Chartered Accountants Firm Registration No. 001111N

-Akhil Bhalla Sandeep Gupta Sudhir Gupta
+Akhil Bhalla Sandeep Gupta Rakesh Kumar Aggarwal

-Partner Chairman & Non-Executive Director Non -Executive Director
+Partner Chairman & Non-Executive Director Executive Director

-Membership No. 505002 DIN: 00057942 DIN: 00015217
+Membership No. 505002 DIN: 00057942 DIN: 00050436

-Harish Kumar Gautam Nidhi Khandelwal
+Place : New Delhi Harish Kumar Gautam Nidhi Khandelwal

-Chief Financial Officer Company Secretary
+Date : September 23, 2025 Chief Financial Officer Company secretary

 |